-This project is aimed at automating insect farms, which exist to provide a sustainable animal protein alternative for human consumption in the form of insect flours, meals, and other ingredients.
-Automation of insect farms will allow for faster adoption of commercial-sized enterprises to feed an increasingly hungry world.
+This project is aimed at automating insect farms, which exist to provide a sustainable animal protein alternative for animal feeds in the aquaculture, pet, poultry, and swine markets.
+Automation of insect farms will allow for faster adoption of commercial-sized enterprises to satisfy a growing demand for (sustainably raised) meat.

 The mealworm, or the larvae of Tenebrio molitor, is one of the few species already being grown on a large scale (along with crickets and maggots).
 It has a fantastic amino acid (protein) profile that is similar (and sometimes superior) to other meats humans and animals already consume

 Industrialized mealworm farming simply looks like a hobbyist’s setup multiplied by several orders of magnitude; i.e. thousands of individual bins stacked vertically, each with a set density and amount of food and insects harvested within a given period of time.
 The labor involved in the maintenance and movement of these bins is the main reason that insect based foods/ingredients are still so costly.

 Example of a current mealworm farm: